 The UMR 7141 « Chloroplast Biology and Light-sensing in Microalgae » is affiliated with the CNRS and Sorbonne Université.
-We are composed of around twenty permanent staff (researchers, lecturer-researchers, engineers, technicians and administration) and around fifteen non-permanent collaborators, graduate students and post-doctorates.
+We are composed of around twenty permanent staff (researchers, assistant professors, engineers, technicians and administration) and around fifteen non-permanent collaborators, graduate students and post-doctorates.
 This laboratory is dedicated to the study of light-driven processes (photosynthesis and photoperception) and chloroplast biology.

 Head of unit : Angela Falciatore

 Institut de Biologie Physico-Chimique

 UMR7141 – Biologie du chloroplaste et perception de la lumière chez les micro-algues